 I felt – ACCOMPLISHED

-I only had one mental breakdown during my eight-day solo road trip through the UK; and that is when I realized how beautiful the entire process had been.
+I only had one mental breakdown during my eight-day solo road trip through the UK, and that is when I realized how beautiful the entire process had been.
 Because no matter what happened, I did it!
 I no longer wished to “rent a car and drive the UK.”
 I no longer had to ask someone else, “What’s it like driving on the wrong side of the road?”
 I did it!
 And man did it feel good.
 But did it feel better being able to finally return my car?
-That my friends, is still undecided….
+That my friends are still undecided….

 If you decide to bite the bullet and rent a car for yourself, click here for my tips in doing so.